tarunsingh7379/Summer-Olympics-Analysis/README.md

 ## Files
 * ### Summer.ipynb
-  This file contains all the codes which have been used to analyze the Summer Olypics Data.
+  This file contains all the codes which have been used to analyze the Summer Olympics Data.
 * ### summer.csv
   This file contains Summer Olympics Data.